Apply for on- and off-campus jobs, make advising appointments, and view job application resources.

 Enter your hours worked for payroll.
 See also timesheet due dates and pay dates.

-Students who are Federal Work Study (FWS) recipients or international students with (Reg Job) campus employment as part of their financial aid packages will be granted summer access to apply for positions on Handshake.
+Students who have a work allotment as part of their financial aid package (including Federal Work Study recipients, and international students with work awards as part of their financial aid) will be granted summer access to apply for positions on Handshake.
 Students who do not have work in their financial aid package will be granted access to positions that remain unfilled by the start of fall term.

 Finding a Job on Handshake

 All available campus positions will be posted on Handshake—no positions will be hired outside of the Handshake system.
 From Handshake, go to the “Jobs” tab and click “On-Campus” directly below the search bar.
 Just click on the title of any job you are interested in to learn more about an available position, including wage, skills required, hours available, supervisor name, and application considerations.

 Positions on campus are for one year only (fall and spring term; summer and winter hired separately) unless otherwise specified.
 Between academic years, all students must re-apply for positions.

 Handshake makes it easy to apply for jobs—just click “Apply” and follow the instructions for each position.
 All positions require resumes, and some may require cover letters and extra documents such as course schedules.
 For support in writing or editing your resume, book an appointment.

 Hiring coordinators will review all submitted applications and select finalists for each role.
 If you do not hear back from the positions to which you applied, you may want to broaden the scope of roles that you apply to, as some positions are in very high demand.
 If you have questions about the status of your application, please contact firstname.lastname@example.org.

 For some positions, a hiring coordinator may want to set up an interview if interested in your application.
 As with your resume, how you interview is a key factor in a hiring coordinator’s decision.
 We strongly encourage you to book an interview practice session and/or to check out our interview resources.